uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 - Press play to make sure the scene plays without any issues and you can move around.

-## XR rig

-### Controllers

-<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=5521f875-99ec-4074-952b-b26100bf24dd&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR -XR rig" ></iframe>
+You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**

-#### Comfort
+#### User Comfort

 Users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project.

 The major cause of sickness is a disconnect between what the user can see and what there body is physically experiencing.

 One factor is frame rate, if your add too much to your scene the frame rate will drop.
 This will cause a delay between moving in the real world and your view in the virtual world.
 Even a tiny delay will be uncomfortable.
+Test your scene often to ensure it runs smoothly.

 The other factor is motion, although you want to be able to move your character around, if you are standing still in the real world, but your virtual character is running the discrepancy can be uncomfortable.

-Meta have come up with useful guidelines that you may want to consider:
+Meta have come up with useful locomotion guidelines that you may want to consider:

 [VR Locomotion](https://developers.meta.com/horizon/resources/locomotion-comfort-usability/?locale=en_GB)

+### Change controllers

+Now that we have a rig, we can customise it, changing the appearance and altering the controls.

+<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=5521f875-99ec-4074-952b-b26100bf24dd&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR -XR rig" ></iframe>

 ### Turning